PdoyleC/PP2-Miscellaneous-Quiz/README.md

 ### User Feedback

-- Liked the questions, and would nice if there was dificulty level or easy mediun or hard level.
+- Liked the questions, and would nice if there was dificulty level like easy mediun or hard level.
 -

 ## UX